 And speaking of passwords, a 2021 study revealed that the average American loses access to 10 online accounts a month because of forgotten passwords.
-The worst thing is, two out of three of those surveyed avoid visiting these websites and accounts, rather than recovering them.
+The worst thing is that two out of three surveyed avoid visiting these websites and accounts rather than recovering them.

-Meanwhile, QR codes are dependent on smartphones, which can also get lost, stolen, run out of signal or run out of battery.
+Meanwhile, QR codes depend on smartphones, which can also get lost, stolen, or run out of service or battery.

-Facial recognition: The key to security is in our faces
+Facial recognition: The key to security is on our faces

-In recent years, biometric authentication has taken the place of old forms of identification, in addition to eliminating bureaucracy in data interpretation and greatly reducing the chances of errors and fraud.
+In recent years, biometric authentication has replaced old forms of identification, eliminating bureaucracy in data interpretation and significantly reducing the chances of errors and fraud.

-No wonder why the Brazilian Federation of Banks (Febraban) recently decided to adopt facial biometrics as a rule, and announced that banks that are part of the organization will begin to apply it to all transactions carried out by their customers in Brazil.
+No wonder the Brazilian Federation of Banks (Febraban) recently adopted facial biometrics as a rule and announced that banks that are part of the organization would begin to apply it to all transactions carried out by their customers in Brazil.